ocean-cat-complex/ocean-cat-complex.github.io/content/authors/Bodan Deng/_index.md

 ---
 # Display name
-title: Bodan Deng
+title: BoDan Deng

 # Full name (for SEO)
-first_name: Bodan
+first_name: BoDan
 last_name: Deng

 # Is this the primary user of the site?